ibm-cloud-docs/vpc/lb-overview.md

 ## End-to-end SSL encryption
 {: #end-to-end-ssl-encryption}

 Configuring an HTTPS listener with an HTTPS pool enables end-to-end SSL encryption.
-The application load balancer service terminates the incoming HTTPS request at the front-end listener and establishes an HTTPS connection with the back-end instances.
+The ALB terminates the incoming HTTPS request at the front-end listener and establishes an HTTPS connection with the back-end instances.
 End-to-end encryption allows all traffic going through the load balancer to the back-end members to be encrypted over HTTPS.

 To configure end-to-end SSL encryption: